shrinerb/shrine/README.md

 ## Quick start

-Add Shrine to the Gemfile and write an initializer which sets up the storage and loads the ORM plugin:
+Add Shrine to the Gemfile and write an initializer which sets up the storage and loads integration for your persistence library:

 ```rb
 # Gemfile